With nuevoMailer you have automatic tracking of clicked links & opens (views) for your html newsletters.

 Every link is extracted, it gets an ID as you can see in the report below.

 Assume that you send your newsletter and then you discover that some links were broken.

 Pause your campaign.
 Then open the newsletter and fix these links.
 This change will take effect with the next batch.

 But you can also correct the links for the newsletters you already sent.

 Simply go to your Most clicked links report, find the bad link click and edit it.

 Opt-outs and reasons

 Menu > Reports > View opt-outs and reasons

 All opt-outs are saved.
 You will see the subscriber's email, the type of opt-out, the time, the IP and optionally the reason (of you have enabled this option).

-The data for this report is important because it is used as a filter when importing subscribers.
+The data behind this report is important because it is used as an exclusion filter when importing subscribers.
 It prevents you from re-importing subscribers who have opted-out.